 Career in Electronics Engineering

-One can opt for a regular 4-year full graduation degree consisting of usually 8 semesters (B. E /B. Tech) from any good engineering college like IITs, NIT, Deemed Engineering universities/colleges or any other private or public institutes with proper affiliation.
-Various top Engineering colleges conduct entrance examination for the admission in the respective college.
-After successful completion of the course one can have ample opportunities in the field of Communication and media, telecommunications, Semiconductor and other electronic industry.
+One can opt for a regular 4-year full graduation degree consisting of usually 8 semesters (B. E /B. Tech) from any good engineering college like IITs, NIT, Deemed Engineering universities/colleges, or any other private or public institutes with proper affiliation.
+Various top Engineering colleges conduct entrance examinations for admission in the respective college.
+After successful completion of the course, one can have ample opportunities in the field of Communication and media, telecommunications, Semiconductor, electronics consultancy, and other electronic industries.

 Advantages of Electronics Engineering